 Thrilla in Manilla

-It had been four years since Ali won a low-key rematch against Joe Frazier in New York.
+It had been 21 months since Ali won a low-key rematch against Joe Frazier in New York.
 Their rivalry stood at one win each.

 The later years

 After Manila, Ali defended his championship six times before his loss to Leon Spinks, a largely untested fighter with seven pro fights to his credit.